Curtailment Quantity definition

 • Registered Participants acknowledge that an emergency situation or a Force Majeure, or any increase or decrease in the Curtailment Quantity during an emergency situation or Force Majeure, which arises after the relevant Nomination Gate closure will be reflected in the calculation of deemed metered volumes in accordance with the Nomination Rules.

-• The Transporter shall apply the ECQ Methodology to calculate a User’s Emergency Curtailment Quantity.
+• The Transporter shall apply the ECQ Methodology tocalculate a User’s Emergency Curtailment Quantity.

 Related to Curtailment Quantity

-• Contract Quantity means the quantity of Gas to be delivered and taken as agreed to by the parties in a transaction.
+• Contract Quantity means the quantity of Delivered Energy expected to be delivered by Seller during each Contract Year as set forth in the Cover Sheet.

 • Curtailment Any Principal Prepayment made by a Mortgagor which is not a Principal Prepayment in Full.